 Melbourne & Olympic Parks

-Melbourne & Olympic Parks, comprising around 40 hectares, came into existence in 1995 and as the name suggests, is the product of joining together two distinct sites; Melbourne Park and Olympic Park.
+Comprising around 40 hectares, as the name suggests, it joins together the exceptionally unique premises of Melbourne Park and Olympic Park.

 - National Tennis Centre

 - Six indoor tennis courts